Azure/ResourceModules/modules/api-management/service/api/README.md

 | [`value`](#parameter-value) | string | Content value when Importing an API. |
 | [`wsdlSelector`](#parameter-wsdlselector) | object | Criteria to limit import of WSDL to a subset of the document. |

+### Parameter: `displayName`

+API name.
+Must be 1 to 300 characters long.

+- Required: Yes
+- Type: string

+### Parameter: `name`

+API revision identifier.
+Must be unique in the current API Management service instance.
+Non-current revision has ;rev=n as a suffix where n is the revision number.

+- Required: Yes
+- Type: string

+### Parameter: `path`

+Relative URL uniquely identifying this API and all of its resource paths within the API Management service instance.
+It is appended to the API endpoint base URL specified during the service instance creation to form a public URL for this API.

+- Required: Yes
+- Type: string

+### Parameter: `apiManagementServiceName`

+The name of the parent API Management service.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `apiDescription`

 Description of the API.
 May include HTML formatting tags.

 - Required: No
 - Type: string
 - Default: `''`

-### Parameter: `apiManagementServiceName`

-The name of the parent API Management service.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `apiRevision`

 Describes the Revision of the API.
 If no value is provided, default revision 1 is created.

 - Required: No
 - Type: string
 - Default: `''`